adambaskerville/AstroPitography/README.md

   * Exposure (shutter speed in this instance)
   * Time delay between images
 * Show a live preview of the camera view in the main window; useful for making sure something is in frame.
+* Ability to enlarge and shrink the live preview using GUI buttons.
 * Toggle greyscale imaging (useful if using colour filters) and auto white balance correction.
 * Allows for capturing of single images, multiple images with time delay and long exposure imaging.
 * When a picture is taken it will be visible next to the live preview.
 If it is a poor image it can be deleted from within the program.